fraenky8/tables-to-go/README.md

   -tags-structable-only
     	generate struct with tags ONLY for use in Masterminds/structable (https://github.com/Masterminds/structable) -u string
-    	user to connect to the database (default "postgres") -v	verbose output
+    	user to connect to the database
+  -v	verbose output
+  -version
+    	show version and build information
   -vv
     	more verbose output
 ```